-Description: This site is on the Atlantic side of Inismore about 1.6km south of Dun Aengus, the famous cliff top fort on the west side of the island and consists of a rectangular opening in the flat foreshore, it looks like a man made swimming pool.
+Description: This site is on the Atlantic side of Inishmore about 1.6km south of Dun Aengus, the famous cliff-top fort on the west side of the island and consists of a rectangular opening in the flat foreshore, it looks like a man-made swimming pool.
 Entry is through a wide underground cavern about 25m long, depth in the pool is about 15m.
-Outside the pool the bottom is strewn with huge boulders and slopes away to 45m deep after about 300m.
-This site is located under wall, which is perched on top of vertical cliff 90m high.
+Outside the pool, the bottom is strewn with huge boulders and slopes away to 45m deep after about 300m.
+This site is located under the wall, which is perched on top of vertical cliff 90m high.

 Brannock (Aran Island)